acryptos/docs.acryptos.com/acryptos-vaults.md

 Anyone can help [harvest an ACryptoS Vault](https://app.acryptos.com/worker/) and earn the [harvester's reward](fees.md#all-vaults) as a gas subsidy.
 This decentralises the automation of our vaults.

-You do not need to do this as a normal user, your holdings in the vault will compound automatically.
+You do not need to do this as a normal user, your holdings in the Vault will compound automatically.